-In January 2021, the NAHB forecasted calendar-year housing starts to be 1.4 million for calendar years 2020, 2021, and 2022.
-The February 2021 Ducker forecast indicated that window shipments in the R&R market are expected to increase approximately 2% for calendar year 2020 and approximately 3% for each of the 2021 and 2022 calendar years.
-The estimated increase in window shipments for the year ended December 31, 2020 includes an increase in new construction shipments of approximately 3% and an increase in R&R shipments of approximately 2%.
-In February 2021, Catalina Research estimated that residential semi-custom cabinet demand in the U.S. is estimated to decline 2.8% in 2020 but rebound to growth of 3.6% for 2021.
-In line with market forecasts, we expect that some sales originally planned for the year ended October 31, 2021 may be realized during the years ended October 31, 2021 and 2022.
+In August 2021, the NAHB forecasted calendar-year housing starts to be 1.6 million for the 2021, 2022 and 2023 calendar-years.
+In August 2021, the Ducker forecast indicated that total window shipments are expected to increase approximately 10.2% for calendar-year 2021 and approximately 3% in 2022 and 2% in 2023.
+The estimated increase in window shipments for the year ended December 31, 2021 includes an increase in new construction shipments of approximately 16% and an increase in R&R shipments of approximately 6%.
+In August 2021, Catalina Research estimated that residential semi-custom cabinet demand in the U.S. is estimated to increase 18.9% in 2021 and 6.4% in 2022.

 Several commodities in our business are subject to pricing fluctuations, including polyvinyl resin (PVC), titanium dioxide (TiO2), petroleum products, aluminum and wood.
 For the majority of our customers and critical suppliers, we have price adjusters in place which effectively share the base pass-through price changes for our primary commodities with our customers commensurate with the market at large.
-Our long-term exposure to these price fluctuations is somewhat mitigated due to the contractual component of the adjuster program.
+Our long-term exposure to these price fluctuations is somewhat mitigated due to the contractual component of the adjuster programs.
 However, these adjusters are not in place with all customers and for all commodities, and there is a level of exposure to such volatility due to the lag associated with the timing of price updates in accordance with our customer agreements, particularly with regard to hardwoods.
 In addition, some of these commodities, such as silicone, are in high demand, particularly in Europe, which can affect the cost of the raw materials, a portion of which we may not be able to fully recover.
-Thus far we have not experienced notable supply or logistics disruptions.